History of the Forts and Lighthouses of Salvador

 Forte de São Diogo em Salvador BA

-It was rebuilt in 1626.
-It underwent alterations from 1704 to 1722 and is the current basic structure.
+From 1626, the fort was rebuilt and underwent alterations between 1704 and 1722, when it acquired its current basic structure.
 Further renovations took place at the end of the 19th century.

 2.6.
 São Marcelo Fort